sund3RRR/nix-on-generic-linux/README.md

 ```
 nix-env -iA nixpkgs.home-manager
 ```
-You can verify installation by executing
+You can verify installation by running
 ```
 home-manager --version
 ```